 Itemized Receipts

-Receipts submitted for reimbursement must contain the business’ name, date, items purchased, price of each item, total amount of bill and method of payment.
+Detailed Receipts submitted for reimbursement must contain the business’ name, date, items purchased, price of each item, total amount of bill and method of payment.

 Semester

 Refers to the period of time allotted in SAIT’s academic calendar and, in the case of Apprentice programs, refers to their current classroom instruction period.